Race to the Top

 New Mexico’s Application

-New Mexico Race To the Top – Early Learning Challenge (RTT-ELC) application was developed jointly by the Public Education Department, the Children Youth & Families Department and the Department of Health and approved and signed by Governor Martinez.
-The original application was submitted in 2010, but unfortunately New Mexico just missed out on being awarded.
-The Phase 2 application was submitted in 2011 and New Mexico was selected in the second round of States in April 2012.
-New Mexico was initially awarded $25 million and later was awarded an additional $12.5 million for a total award of $37.5 million.
-The work on the grant began in January 2013 and will go through December 2016.
+New Mexico's Race To the Top – Early Learning Challenge (RTT-ELC) application was developed jointly by the Public Education Department, the Children Youth & Families Department and the Department of Health and approved and signed by Governor Martinez.
+The original application was submitted in 2010, but unfortunately New Mexico was not awarded funding at that time.
+The Phase 2 application was submitted in 2011.
+New Mexico was selected in the second round of States in April 2012.
+New Mexico was initially awarded $25 million.
+An additional $12.5 million was awarded later, for a total award of $37.5 million.
+The work on the grant began in January 2013 and will go through December 2017.

 New Mexico’s RTT-ELC Application 2011 (Phase 2) »

 New Mexico’s RTT-ELC Application (Phase 2 Appendixes) »

 Progress on the Grant

 New Mexico has made significant progress on the RTT-ELC since it began in January of 2013!
 Much of year one was spent on gearing up to implement the grant, including hiring key staff; establishing contracts and establishing governance and communications processes.
 Annual Performance Report and an ongoing progress reports are below.